Steffen278/Getting-and-Cleaning-Data/README.md

 Usage: tidy_set <- run_analysis(base_path="UCI HAR Dataset", txt.output=FALSE, return.both=FALSE)

 The steps of the assignment are performed in the order specified in the assignment description on coursera.org.
-As the code is extensively commented, I do not describe the function here.
+As the code is extensively commented and tells the story of what is done itself (I hope), I do not describe the function here.

 Some points to note: